 Installation and maintenance cost

-The cost associated with installation and required maintenance will depend on having 2 sets of rims or not.
+The cost associated with installation and required maintenance will depend on having 2 sets of wheels or not.
 Size may also increase fees but you should be informed if this applies.

-If you have one set of rims then your summer/winter tires have to be removed and the other installed.
-Swapping the tires on the rims costs $60 to $80.
-It is labor-intensive and should include wheel balancing as well.
+If you have one set of wheels then your summer/winter tires have to be removed and the other installed.
+Mounting and balancing tires onto wheels costs $80 to $150 for a set of 4 (Costco charges $19.99 per tire).

-If you have two sets of rims then your tires – summer and winter – are already mounted so the time/labor that is required is much less.
+If you have two sets of wheels then your tires – summer and winter – are already mounted so the time/labor that is required is much less.
 This should include an air pressure check and top-up.
 If you are having other services performed some shops will not charge extra to change them over.